 What kind of impact has this job had on your life?

 So much has changed.
 My husband is in the military, so we travelled a lot with his job while I cared for our family.
 But I knew I wanted something else: to start my own career.
 Now everything feels within reach because we can support our family and save up for a house.
 Everything is opening up for us.
 My six-year-old daughter always says, “Mum, I'm so proud of you,” and it’s nice to have those words of affirmation because it makes me feel like this is all worth it.
 I’m also thankful for the opportunity to build relationships with the different people I've met.
 One of the many things we have in common is that we always keep striving.

 What are your future career ambitions?

 Originally, I wanted to earn my four-year degree and get everything under my belt, then go somewhere where I could apply that knowledge.
-But, once I landed this role with Deloitte and saw all the different, fast-paced situations that came with it, I realized I loved all the challenges that come with consulting.
-I started the conversation with my manager, and she's been able to align my role and tasks with those goals and what I want to do within the organization.
+But, once I landed this role with Deloitte and saw all the different, fast-paced situations that came with it, I realised I loved all the challenges that come with consulting.
+I started the conversation with my manager and she's been able to align my role and tasks with those goals and what I want to do within the organisation.

 Why is it important for companies to support systemic change, with respect to job opportunities?

 To me, systemic change means more people can be hired based on skills and then feel empowered to get their degrees.
 I believe that we’d have fewer people without homes, struggling to make ends meet, or having to choose between going to college and feeding their families.
 So, I think my eyes are opening to know that not everything requires a degree and sometimes if you have the knowledge, the skills, or even the ability to retain the information and learn, then positive change is possible.

 How would ‘past Jasmine,’ the five years ago version of you, feel about present-day Jasmine and everything you’ve been able to accomplish?